salvadornm/forensicFoam/docs/windfoam.md

 ## Nudging Model

+The nudging volume is a force volume to adjust the main flow to the measured wind speed.

+EQUATION HERE

+Where the average is average on teh x-y plane, where z is the direction perpendicular to the floor.

 ### Buffer Area

 ## Wind files (wind.dat)

-It needs **wind.dat**,  four column file, with time, wind, wind direction and ground temperature.
+It needs **wind.dat**,  four column file, with time (in hours), wind speed at 100 m, wind direction and ground temperature.

 ```
 #TIME   WIND(100 m)      WIND(degrees)  TGROUND